 A friend from Buenos Aires who had been here said it had no onda.

 Sure I appreciate the cleanliness, and being able to walk around with my iPod Touch to connect to the free wifi and not having to grip onto my bag with fear.
 I miss the grittiness of Latin America.
+Even a walking tour of Innsbruck couldn’t change my mind.

 And maybe others are right, maybe I am a drama queen.